 Milestone Outside Date Nature of Obligation Subject to Excusable Delay?
-Milestone Seven 8 Years from Development Agreement Date Owner shall have either: Completed Construction of Hotel (if entitled to 1-year extension) or Yes Submitted an additional Community Benefit Fee to City of \$500,000 (§5.4.1(F) and §10.5.2) No Milestone Eight 5 Years from Date of City's issuance of the final certificate of occupancy for the Retail Buildings and Residential Buildings required to Developed as part of Phase One pursuant to §§ 5.4.1(C) (ii), (iv), and (v) Owner shall have recorded a Final Map approved by the City for those parcels on which the Retail Buildings and Residential Buildings for Phase Two required to be completed pursuant to Section 5.4.2(B) will be Developed (§5.4.2(A)) Yes Owner shall have obtained building permits for the vertical construction of the required Retail Buildings and Residential Buildings for Phase Two (§5.4.2(A)) Yes Milestone Nine 15 Years from Development Agreement Date (End of Initial Term) Owner shall have submitted the following Fees to the City: • Entire Remaining Balance, if any, of \$5,597,688 in Nonrefundable Public Park Inlieu Fees attributable to the 805th residential unit through the 1,162nd residential unit (§10.3.3(E)) No
+Milestone EightSeven 5 Years from Date of City's issuance of the final certificate of occupancy for the Retail Buildings and Residential Buildings required to Developed as part of Phase One pursuant to §§ 5.4.1(C) (ii), (iv), and (v) Owner shall have recorded a Final Map approved by the City for those parcels on which the Retail Buildings and Residential Buildings for Phase Two required to be completed pursuant to Section 5.4.2(B) willshall be Developed (§5.4.2(A)) Owner shall have obtained building permits for the vertical construction of the required Retail Buildings and Residential Buildings for Phase Two (§5.4.2(A)) Yes Yes Milestone NineEight 15 Years from Development Agreement Date (End of Initial Term) Owner shall have submitted the following Fees to the City: • Entire Remaining Balance, if any, of \$5,597,688 in Nonrefundable Public Park In-lieu Fees attributable to the 805th residential unit through the 1,162nd residential unit (§10.3.3(E)) No

 Milestone Outside Date Nature of Obligation Subject to Excusable Delay?
-Milestone Ten 20 Years from Development Agreement Date (End of Extended Term) Owner shall have Completed Construction of all required Phase Two Components (§5.4.2(B)) Yes Owner shall have Commenced Construction of any Retail Building, Office Building, Parking Structure, and/or Residential Building it did not Develop as part of Phase One or Phase Two but that it intends to Develop in Subsequent Phases (§5.4.3(D)) Yes
+Milestone Ten Nine 20 Years from Development Agreement Date (End of Extended Term) 2 Owner shall have Completed Construction of all required Phase Two Components (§5.4.2(B)) Yes Owner shall have Commenced Construction of any Retail Building, Office Building, Parking Structure, and/or Residential Building it did not Develop as part of Phase One or Phase Two but that it intends to Develop in Subsequent Phases (§5.4.3(D)) Yes